ClockworksIO/clci/.github/ISSUE_TEMPLATE/story.md

 ---
 name: Story
-about: A User Story describes a feature by the application.
+about: A User Story describes new value implemented by the application.
 title: ''
-labels: ['story', 'feature']
+labels: ['story']
 assignees: ''

 ---

-Explain your feature in simple words following the the form '_As a < type of user >, I want < some goal > so that < some reason >._'
+Explain your value in simple words following the the form '_As a < type of user >, I want < some goal > so that < some reason >._'

 **Rationale**
 A reasoning about the User Story.
 Describe when and optionally why this is a relevant interaction scenario.